 By the time you get to bed, your body is generating so much heat, it’ll take much longer for sleep onset to occur than it should, and your sleep itself won’t be as restful.

 Luckily, you can help your body out by dropping the temperature of your house or bedroom to around 65° F at night.
 A cold shower, before bed, or a hot-cold contrast shower ending on cold can also help prepare your body for sleep.

 Whatever situation you find yourself in, there are options for helping your body along in its circadian mission to chill out when you go to sleep.

 Sleep Better Tonight

-By hacking these four common factors affecting your sleep, you’ll not only sleep better, but you'll also improve nearly every body system, giving you the physical energy, mental focus, and spiritual clarity to tackle whatever life throws at you.
+By hacking these four common factors affecting your sleep, you’ll not only sleep better, but you'll also improve nearly every body system, giving you the physical energy and mental clarity to tackle whatever life throws at you.

 If you've tried everything and are still struggling with sleep, (or if you just want to sleep better than you currently are) you may want to consider adding all-natural nutrients that have been proven to support sleep to your nighttime routine.

 There are three amino acids, in particular, that have been proven to support neurotransmitter balance and function to improve sleep latency, duration, and quality.